Budesonide capsules

 - Find out how to take it safely and possible side effects.

-- The usual dose of budesonide is 9 milligrams (3 capsules) once a day for 8 weeks.
-The dose is usually reduced for the last 2-4 weeks of treatment.
+- The usual dose of budesonide is 9 mg (3 capsules) once a day for 8 weeks.
+The dose is usually reduced for the last 2 to 4 weeks of treatment.

-- Always take your budesonide exactly as your doctor has told you.
+- Always take your budesonide exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much budesonide to take, how often to take it, and any special instructions.

-- Swallow your capsules, with a glass of water.
-Do not break, chew or crush the capsules.
-Budesonide capsules are designed to release the medication slowly in the lower part of the small bowel and the first part of the large bowel.
+- Swallow your capsules whole with a glass of water: Don't break, chew or crush the capsules.
+Budesonide capsules are designed to release the medicine slowly in the lower part of your small bowel and the first part of your large bowel.
 Breaking, chewing or crushing the capsules will cause all the contents to be released at once and will increase your chance of side effects.

-- If you do have trouble swallowing, the capsules can be opened, and the contents mixed with apple sauce and taken straight away.
-It is important not to crush or chew the contents of the capsules.
+- Opening capsules: If you have trouble swallowing, the capsules can be opened, and the contents mixed with a small amount of soft food and taken straight away.
+It's important not to crush or chew the contents of the capsules.

-- Do not stop taking budesonide suddenly; speak to your doctor before stopping.
-Often you will need to take a lower dose in the last 2 to 4 weeks before you stop the medication.
+- Don’t stop taking budesonide suddenly: Talk to your healthcare provider before stopping.
+You will usually need to take a lower dose in the last 2 to 4 weeks before you stop the medicine.

-- If you are taking budesonide for long periods of time your blood pressure and blood glucose levels will need monitoring at regular intervals.
+- Monitoring: If you’re taking budesonide for long periods of time your blood pressure and blood glucose levels will be monitored at regular intervals.

 Like all medicines, budesonide can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.